How to Pass the Life Insurance Medical Exam (15 Tips)

 It’s a rare case for an exam to be incomplete.
 If your results are really bad, your application might be declined.

 If the insurance company comes back with rates you or your agent disagree with, it’s a smart decision to request a copy of the results.
-That way your agent can take the results to underwriters at other companies.
+That way, your agent can take the results to underwriters at other companies.
 This usually leads to finding a more reasonable company.

 How to Pass the Life Insurance Medical Exam Blood Work